As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 Brands can also use a tool called “road mapping” to help a product evolve to continually meet users’ needs.

 “Road mapping involves having a vision and planning for how your product evolves over time – features, functions, tooling, and manufacturing by understanding the need to update products,” says Franchino.
 “For a company like Tesla, it involves keeping the bulk of the physical end of the product the same but updating the digital experience.
 It feels like the product is new again without trading out the physical design.”

 Finally, successful product design is a team sport and requires not just great products but distribution, sales, support, advertising, marketing, and other assistance.
 It’s not just a one-department job.
 In the digital world, products need the support of several teams across many departments in order to thrive in the commercial ecosystem.

-For instance, according to Design Concepts, packaging is often an important part of the process for many products.
+For instance, according to Delve, packaging is often an important part of the process for many products.
 Thus, testing it right along with the product can make for a better product experience.